 fbpx

-Transforming responses to economic abuse
+Surviving Economic Abuse: Transforming responses to economic abuse

-One in five women in the UK has experienced economic abuse by a current or former partner in the past 12 months.
+One in seven women in the UK has experienced economic abuse by a current or former partner in the past 12 months.
 Economic abuse rarely happens in isolation; it normally happens alongside other forms of domestic abuse.

 If you are in immediate danger, call the police on 999.